 - Sign and date the form, and make two copies.

 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

 - Provide a copy to your employer’s payroll officer and keep a copy for your files.

-SEIU 668 is the designated union for social workers, caseworkers, prison counselors, 911 operators, career employment specialists, and more within the local, county and state governments.
+Service Employees International Union (SEIU) 668 is the designated union representing approximately 20,000 social workers, caseworkers, prison counselors, 911 operators, career employment specialists, and more within the local, county and state governments.

 For years, public employees in Pennsylvania have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).

 “States and public-sector unions may no longer extract [funds] from nonconsenting employees. . . .
 This procedure violates the First Amendment and cannot continue.”

 Consequently, public employees may decline to pay these private organizations without losing their jobs or employer-provided benefits.

 It is important to know that SEIU 668 may continue to automatically withhold dues from employees’ pay even if they never signed up for membership in the first place.
 The best way to ensure the deductions stop is to submit a request to the union in writing.